Saibot393/perceptive/README.md

 - Invert "Ignore Roll" key: to only recognise rolls WHEN they key is pressed
 - Position of illumination indicator: to show a indicator for the current illumination level in the token HUD
 - Position of active perception indicator: to set the position of the indicator for the lingering active perception
+- Position of perception DC input: to set the position of the perception DC input in the token HUD
 - Spotting ping duration: to ping new objects that are spotted with an active roll for a certain duration
 - Show perception results: to show the result of own perception rolls in the chat
 - Notify on lingering AP removal: to notify the user when a lingering active perception is removed from an owned token